PSJorgensen/real-world-economics/real-world-economics-outline.md

 Research needs: Studies looking at voting behaviour of elected representatives on environmental issues in relation to campaign financing and total amounts of raised capital and public opinion etc.

 <br><br>

-*Resources:*

-Tom Ferguson analysis of votes and campaign finance in congress elections (in prep)

-Analysis of elected representatives' behavior on 1700 policy issues in relation to vested interest and public opinion (Garry has reference that cites Ferguson).

-<br><br>